pzirnik/SFSCextractor/README.md

   SFSC0012345_supportconfig_1234567891.tar.gz

-To help you doing this there is a browser exntension named "SFSChandler" you need to add it to your browser.
+To help you doing this there is a browser extension named "SFSChandler", you need to add it to your browser.

 However there two types of attachments in Salesforce.